ballerina-attic/module-sonarqube/sonarqube67/Ballerina.md

 ##### Returns

-- returns key,id,uuid,version and description of a project.
+- returns a struct containing name,key and id of a project.

 ### getComplexity